lbroudoux/cheese-quizz-gke/README.md

         stackdriver: {}
 ```

 ## Demo setup

 We need to setup the following resources for our demonstration:

-* A `cheese-quizz` namespace for holding your project component
+* A `cheese-quizz` namespace for holding your project components

 ```sh
 kubectl apply -f manifests/quizz-question-deployment-v1.yml -n cheese-quizz